 I never really switched off and sometimes it felt like I was working 24/7 but not really getting anything done.
 The result?
 I burned out quickly.

 Need more reasons to go regular?
 Erratic schedule disturbs your body clock and hurts your health.

 - Set your workdays and work hours.
 Not everyone has to or wants to work five days a week.
 Maybe you only want to work four days a week during regular business hours.
 I know someone who only works 10 hours a week and lives on a full-time salary.
 Now is the time to set boundaries.

 - Know your peak productivity hours.
 Maybe you’re an early bird and do your best work between 9 am and 1 pm.
 Maybe you’re like me and get productivity spurts in the afternoon.
 Whenever it is that you work best, make sure to work during those hours.

 - Stick to the routine.
 Now that you know your peak work hours and work schedule, stick to the routine, and don’t forget to set up boundaries with clients.

 - Time track.
 There’s no better way to keep an eye on your billable work hours than use a time tracking app.
-CRM software such as Dubsado have a built-in time tracker, but Toggl is another popular option.
+My favorite CRM software Dubsado has a built-in time tracker and Toggl is another popular option.
 Hubstaff and Time Doctor are the two most popular apps in the market today.
 Learn the pros of cons of using these apps in this Hubstaff vs Time Doctor article.

 What challenges have you faced working from home?
 How did you overcome them?